-In the annals of Nottinghamshire cricket Ken Smales’ name will always be associated with his unique bowling feat, Smales took all ten wickets (for 66) in an innings for Notts v Gloucestershire on June 9th, 1956.
-What made this achievement all the more remarkable was that it occurred on the Erinoid Ground at Stroud during the first Championship game Ever staged at that venue.
-In addition bowling for some of the innings at the other end to Smales was the prolific wicket-taker, Bruce Dooland.
-Sad to recall that Notts lost the match inside two days by nine wickets.
-Up to the present time Smales remains the only bowler to take ‘all ten’ in a Championship match for Nottinghamshire.
+In the annals of Nottinghamshire cricket Ken Smales’ name will always be associated with his unique bowling feat, when he took all ten wickets (for 66) in an innings against Gloucestershire on 9 June 1956.
+This achievement occurred on the Erinoid Ground at Stroud, during the first Championship game ever staged at that venue.

-He was a very keen supporter of rugby league and in 1989 was appointed a Director of the revamped Nottingham City Rugby League Club based at the Harvey Hadden Stadium until their demise in 1993.
+He was a very keen supporter of rugby league and in 1989 was appointed a Director of Nottingham City Rugby League Club, based at the Harvey Hadden Stadium until their demise in 1993.
 In retirement Ken moved to Cornwall, where he died on 10 March 2015 at the age of 87.